trustyai-explainability/vllm_judge/docs/guide/metrics.md

 # Use it
 result = await judge.evaluate(
-    response="I understand your frustration.
+    content="I understand your frustration.
 Let me help you resolve this.", metric=customer_service_metric
 )
 ```